-The UUT shall be reset by an out of band mechanism to exit the Continuous BIST Mode within tBISTContMode of this Continuous BIST Mode being enabled (see Section 6.5.8.4mode (e.g. removing power).).
+The UUT shall exit the Continuous BIST Mode within tBISTContMode of this Continuous BIST Mode being enabled (see Section 6.5.8.4).

 Upon receipt of a BIST Message, with a BIST Carrier Mode 1 BIST Data Object, the UUT shall send out a continuous string of "1"s.
 This produces a continuous frequency that will allow measurement of fCarrier + fDeviation.